haroldlee0116/haroldlee0116/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: https://www.linkedin.com/in/harold-lee-45a716198/
 or Email: lizhehan2020@outlook.com
-- ⚡ Fun fact: I am good at cooking Asian dishes
+- ⚡ Fun fact: I know you are reading this sentence.